jcastellanos003/humanitec/README.md

 ## Frontend:

-Angular 7 and Angular Material
+> Angular 7 and Angular Material
-<br/><br/>
+> <br/>

 ## Dataflow:

-NgRX for data management and routing
+> NgRX for data management and routing

 ## Architecture:

+-   App loads a configuration in order to avoid hardcoded data/props
--   Configurable modules and composable containers
+-   Configurable modules, composable containers and factories
 -   Solid principles
--   Open close principle
+-   Open close rule
 -   Dumb components (some of them with local state)
 -   Responsive design
 -   Encapsulation of the css